 Creating a Sustainable Food Future

-WRI works to advance solutions to ensure the world can can feed 10 billion people by 2050 while reducing emissions, curbing deforestation and alleviating poverty.
+WRI works to advance solutions to ensure the world can feed 10 billion people by 2050 while reducing emissions, curbing deforestation and alleviating poverty.

 The world is projected to hold nearly 10 billion people by 2050.
 Sustainably feeding this exploding population requires meeting three needs simultaneously.